jaimebw/tfm/README.md

 * **data**: contains the data and the references.
 More info in its README
 * **document**: contains the Latex files for the thesis
 * **scripts**: functions and miscelleny

+# Other stuff
+For this thesis I coded a little package to export cells from a Jupyter Notebooks to a latex file.
+You may finde it [here](https://github.com/jaimebw/jupyter_cell_extractor)